FEMALE INFERTILITY TREATMENT

 Pelvic Adhesions: Adhesions are the tissue which can be formed inside the pelvic and thus causing organs to get stuck together when they shouldn’t be.
 Basically, these are caused by the after-effects of surgery and infections.
 However, some can happen to take after pelvic contamination and ordinarily they go with more serious phases of endometriosis.
 Some of the symptoms are like,

 - Abdominal Pain

 Polycystic Ovarian Disease: In Polycystic ovary disorder (PCOD)a lady’s hormones are imbalanced.
 It can bring interfere with periods and pregnancy becomes difficult.
 PCOD likewise may bring about androgenization.
-Over years it can even lead to other problems like diabetes and coronary illness.
+As the time will pass away they can create more problems like coronary illness and diabetes.